diego-garro/tafver-metars/README.md

 ## Installation

-For install only run ths command from your terminal
+For install only run this command from your terminal

 ```
 pip install tafver-metars